Zeischa: Tourist connections

-To the north of the village is the local recreation area "Waldbad Zeischa", where you can also find the restaurant "Am Waldbad".
+To the north of the village is the local recreation area "Waldbad Zeischa", where you can also find a restaurant.
 Next to the three-hectare Waldbad is a seven-hectare campsite with 137 pitches and bungalows for rental.
 The area was originally part of the Zeischa gravel pit, which is still used for gravel extraction and has a water surface area of around eighty hectares.
 The area, which is still subject to mining regulations, is envisaged in Bad Liebenwerda's spa development plan as a future leisure and water sports centre, and the town council is currently working on a concept for tourism and nature-friendly after-use.

 Regular events

 The annual highlight in the village is the Waldbadfest on the second weekend in August each year.
 Other regular events in the village include the annual Easter bonfire on the grounds of the volunteer fire brigade, the village and children's festival in June, the Zeischa pub night, as well as the Saint Martin's procession on 11 November and the Christmas brass band music on the village green on Christmas Eve.